manan-luthra/manan-luthra.github.io/publications.md

 ## Stewart Platform: The 6 DOF Parallel Manipulator
 ### 3rd International Conference on Intelligent Circuits and Systems – Taylor & Francis Group (2021)
 Abstract:
+This paper deals with a specialized parallel manipulator having six degrees of freedom, commonly known as the Stewart platform.
+It shows the different prototypes that already exist, their different applications and their acceptance in the industrial world.
+A comparison between serial and parallel manipulators has also been drawn.
+Apart from this, the inverse kinematics of the parallel manipulator has been studied briefly.

 Key topics covered:
+- Components of a Stewart platform
+- Major Applications
+- Kinematics (Forward and Inverse)
+- Control

 Certificate: